 To keep this beautiful stone looking fantastic, here's how to best clean Peridot.
 The warm soapy water and a soft cloth method is a perfectly safe method for this gem.
 Don't go too hot or cold with the water - keep it room temperature or thereabouts - as Peridot doesn't like sudden temperature changes.
 For this reason it should never be steam cleaned, and you should never put Peridot in an ultrasonic cleaner either.
 Most dirt will come loose with a gentle rubbing motion, don't forget to clean underneath the stone too as this can effect the brilliance and brightness of your stone.

 HOW TO CARE FOR PERIDOT

 As with all your jewellery, store your Peridot away from your other gemstones, especially if you're travelling with them or moving them about.
-Any gems that are harder than Peridot (and this includes Emerald, Ruby, Sapphire and Diamond, among others) will scratch Peridot if they come into contact.
-We always recommend keeping each piece in its own box or soft pouch.
+Any gems that are harder than Peridot (and this includes Emerald, Ruby, Sapphire and Diamond, among others) will scratch the stone if they come into contact with it.
+Therefore, we always recommend keeping each piece in its own box or soft pouch.
 Keep your Peridot away from extreme heat sources too, so don't leave it on the windowsill where the heat of the sun could get to it for a prolonged period, or near a radiator or fire.